Mattilsynet/public-xp-apps/README.md

 * Get started by either:
   * Seeing the [editor documentation](doc/editor-doc.pdf)
   * Importing the [example wizard](doc/wizard-example.zip) to your xp instance
+    * The example is close to what we use on our linear [Guide: Travelling with pets to Norway](https://www.mattilsynet.no/dyr/kjaeledyr/reise-med-kjaeledyr/veiviser-reise-med-kjaeledyr)
   * Trying it out blindly

 ## Make the wizard super-duper fast